 Council of State and Territorial Epidemiologists

-Jeffrey Engel is the Executive Director of the Council of State and Territorial Epidemiologists.
+Jeffrey Engel is the Former Executive Director of the Council of State and Territorial Epidemiologists.
 As former State Health Director in the Division of Public Health in the NC Department of Health and Human Services, he led an agency of approximately 1800 people that provide state-level administration and expertise in women’s and children’s health, epidemiology and preparedness, chronic disease and injury prevention, oral health, health disparities, and vital records.
 From 2002-2009, Engel served as State Epidemiologist in the Division where he worked closely with local health departments and the federal Centers for Disease Control and Prevention (CDC).
 From 1988-2002, he was on the faculty at the Brody School of Medicine at East Carolina University in Greenville, NC where he attained the rank of Professor of Medicine, served as Chief of the Division of Infectious Diseases, and Medical Director of Hospital Infection Control for Pitt County Memorial Hospital.
 He did his residency, chief residency, and fellowship training at the University of Minnesota and the Minneapolis Veterans Administration Medical Center.
 He is Board Certified in Internal Medicine and Infectious Diseases.